Kidswatter/Kidsybot/Installation-guide-for-Ubuntu-14.04-and-other-versions.md

-**THIS GUIDE IS FOR INSTALLING THE `develop` BRANCH OF THE MUSIC BOT ON A MACHINE RUNNING UBUNTU 14.04.** If you are not using Ubuntu 14.04, please use another article to install your RhinoBot.
+**THIS GUIDE IS FOR INSTALLING MUSICBOT ON A MACHINE RUNNING UBUNTU 14.04.** If you are not using Ubuntu 14.04, please use another article.
 This guide has the possibility of breaking other versions of Ubuntu.

 # Table of Contents